 Using Google Ads you’ll also be able to set up video ad campaigns for YouTube, or use these videos to stream on other sites.
 Any video used on Google Ads needs to be hosted on YouTube.

-To use AdSense, website owners sign up for an account and can then feature adverts on their site, receiving a payout for those click throughs.
+To use Google AdSense, publishers sign up for an account and can then feature adverts on their site or app.
+For each click (or impression for videos) on an ad hosted on their site, they will be paid.
 You can choose where the ads appear on your site, what type of ads are displayed and select the ideal advertisers for your business model.

-AdSense is best suited to sites where you are selling something, or offering buying advice.
-If you’re running a blog for example, adding AdSense gives you a way to monetise your traffic.
+AdSense is best suited to sites where you are offering information or advice as opposed to actual shopping sites.
+If you’re running a blog or online magazine for example, using Google AdSense gives you a way to monetise your traffic.
 The more traffic your site has the better chance you have of converting those visitors to interested, and potentially purchasing parties.

-- Getting paid by advertisers to feature their product on your website.
+- Getting paid by advertisers to feature their ad on your website.

 - The opportunity to profit from the traffic passing through your site.